 - 1 cup citric acid

 - 100% pure witch hazel

 - spray bottle

 - 10-20 drops of 100% pure essential oils (do not use fragrance for any bath or body products)

-1. In a large bowl, measure in the baking soda, citric acid and mix well.
+1. In a large bowl, measure in the baking soda and citric acid and mix well.

-2. Add a 1/2 teaspoon of coloring and mix well.
-Add more colouring if you want a deeper colour, but keep in mind that too much coloring will leave a ring in your tub, so go easy.
-The color will become more pronounced when you add the witch hazel anyhow.
+2. Add a 1/2 teaspoon of colouring and mix well.
+Add more colouring if you want a deeper colour, but remember that too much colouring will leave a ring in your tub, so go easy.
+The colour will become more pronounced when you add the witch hazel, anyhow.